-Gingerbread is a Christmas favourite!
-It’s so sticky, moist and rich, it’s full of festive flavours like cinnamon, ginger and golden syrup.
-The black treacle adds depth of flavour and makes it even richer.
+And this is one of our favourite Gingerbread recipes of all time.
+This tasty cake is so sticky, moist and rich, and full of festive flavours like cinnamon, ginger and golden syrup, that it’ll have you salivating just thinking about it.
+The black treacle in the gingerbread recipe adds depth of flavour and makes it even richer too, for a truly decadent treat.

 Serve this gingerbread to friends if you’re entertaining, or if they’ve simply popped round for a cup of tea.
-This recipe serves 15 which is ideal if you’re expecting a crowd, and even if you’re not, it simply means there will be more for seconds (and even thirds).
-You can serve it up as a dessert with ice cream if you like for a real treat!
+It also makes for a brilliant gift during the festive season, if you’re struggling with present ideas.
+This recipe serves 15, which is also ideal if you’re expecting a crowd.
+And even if you’re not, it simply means there will be more for seconds (and even thirds).
+You can serve it up as a dessert with ice cream, clotted cream, or some single cream if you like, for a real treat!

 - 100g unsalted butter, softened